leoparent/Camunda/README.md

 2. Build the frontend

-Everything is coded niside the main file App.tsx for simplicity
+Everything is coded inside the main file App.tsx for simplicity

 3. Supabase Storage
     1. Create a free Supabase account